Localization of a one-dimensional simple random walk among power-law renewal obstacles

 Our method is more elementary but sufficient to handle polynomial gap distribution.
 Let us stress however that we do need more refined renewal techniques to go from Proposition~\ref{pr:weakloc} to the more detailed localization results of Theorems~\ref{thm:ggasup1} and~\ref{thm:ggainf1}. \item {\bf (Parabolic Anderson model)} The random walk in random obstacles belongs to the more general framework of the Parabolic Anderson Model (PAM), that is a random walk sampled according to a probability measure proportional to \beq \exp\Big(\sum_{1\le i\le n} \go(S_i)\Big), \eeq where $\{\omega(x)\}_{x\in \bbZ^d}$ is a field of random variables called potential, see König~\cite{Ko16} for an account on this topic and the appendix therein for a discussion of open problems.
-In the langage of PAM, Theorems~\ref{thm:ggasup1} and ~\ref{thm:ggainf1} correspond to a one city (or one island) theorem.
+In the language of the PAM, Theorems~\ref{thm:ggasup1} and ~\ref{thm:ggainf1} correspond to a one city (or one island) theorem.
 Such results have been obtained for the PAM with heavy-tailed i.i.d. potentials~\cite{KLMS09}.
 In our case, the potential $\omega(x) = -\gb \ind_{\{x\in \tau\}}$ is bounded and correlated.
 In contrast with the i.i.d. setup, the width of the heavy-tailed gaps then plays the decisive role, rather than the height of the potential.
 For other results about localisation in a similar framework, see also~\cite{BKdS18, konig2023weakly}. \end{enumerate}